-Benzodiazepines such as Xanax and Valium can be effective treatments for panic attacks and acute stress reactions, and the more sedating benzos such as Halcion work well to treat sleep disorders.
-This is because they are CNS depressants, which slow down overactive brain activity.
+These medications are central nervous system (CNS) depressants, which means they slow down overactive brain activity.
 Benzodiazepines (much like barbiturates) should never be taken on a long-term basis, due to a high risk of developing tolerance, dependence, and addiction.
-Even short-term use can lead to addiction in some patients.
+Even short-term use can lead to addiction in some individuals.

-A recent survey found that the annual percentage of Americans who filled benzodiazepine prescriptions increased by 30% between 1996 and 2013.
-Even more worrying, the amount of medicine prescribed overall doubled in that same time span.
-Most of these prescriptions (56%) are prescribed for anxiety, and the rest for other issues such as muscle spasms, seizures, panic disorders, depression, severe premenstrual syndrome, and insomnia.
+Most benzo prescriptions (56%) are prescribed for anxiety, and the rest for other issues such as muscle spasms, seizures, panic disorders, depression, severe premenstrual syndrome, and insomnia.

-Between 1999 and 2010, the rate of benzodiazepine-related overdose fatalities more than quadrupled in the United States, primarily because patients began to use benzos in riskier ways.
-People began taking higher doses of the medication, partly because they were being prescribed more per prescription.
+When benzo addiction reached its height around 2016, it was because individuals had started taking higher doses of the medication.
 Taking larger doses of benzodiazepines naturally increases the risk of adverse reactions, addiction, and overdose.
 People also started mixing benzos with other substances—an extremely dangerous thing to do.

 When you mix benzos with other CNS depressants, such as alcohol or opioids, the sedating effects are magnified to a lethal degree.
-Recent studies found that 75% of benzodiazepine-related overdose fatalities also involved the use of opiate drugs.
-The danger of combining opiates with benzodiazepines is so severe, that the FDA issued its strongest warning against it on September 20, 2017.
+In 2021, almost 14% of opioid-related overdose deaths also involved benzodiazepines.
+The danger of combining opiates with benzodiazepines is so severe that the FDA issued its strongest warning against it on September 20, 2017.

 Types of Benzodiazepines